 Exposure to ultra-violet (UV) rays not only affects the skin but can also damage the eye lens proteins.
 One of the ways to protect ourselves from UV rays is to wear sunglasses.

-Wearing sunglasses can protect one’s eyes from all the problems caused by UV rays.
+Wearing sunglasses in Pakistan can protect one’s eyes from all the problems caused by UV rays.
 Dr Rebecca Taylor, an ophthalmologist in Nashville, United States, emphasized that sunglasses block 99-100 per cent of UVA and UVB rays.

 According to Taylor, as quoted by Time and Antara, September 3, 2019, the price of sunglasses does not matter.
 Inexpensive sunglasses can still be beneficial by looking for labels that provide UV protection.